JacekDubikowski/build-your-own-framework/readme.md

 1. Creating actual *BeanDefinition* that is done by *DefinitionWriter* and is contained in JavaFile instance.
 2. Writing the implementation to the actual file using provided in `processingEnv` [Filer](https://cr.openjdk.java.net/~iris/se/17/latestSpec/api/java.compiler/javax/annotation/processing/Filer.html) instance.
    *Filer* is a special interface that supports file creation by an annotation processor.
-   Should writing fail, the compilation will fail and the error message will be printed.
+   Should writing fail, the compilation will fail, and the  compiler will print the error message.

-The creation of Java code takes place in *DefinitionWriter* and you will see the implementation in a moment.
+The creation of Java code takes place in *DefinitionWriter*, and you will see the implementation in a moment.
 However, the question is what such a definition looks like.
 I think that example would serve better than 1000 words.

 ###### Example of what should be written